Barn Door Gap Fix: How to Soundproof Barn Doors

 In turn, more echo and noise that reverberates from the door will be dampened by the panels.

-Panels are mostly made of fiberglass, which is proven as one of the most dependable materials when it comes to cushioning noises.
+Panels are mostly made of fabric, which is proven as one of the most dependable materials when it comes to cushioning noises.

 There are a few ways that you can install the acoustic panels to your door.